 - A FEMA disaster grant, which is about $5,000 on average per household.

 Both programs have strict eligibility requirements based on individual need and many disaster survivors may not qualify.

-By comparison, the average flood insurance claim payment in 2017 was more than $90,000.
+By comparison, the average flood insurance claim payment over the past 5 years was about $69,000.
 Your client will never have to repay money received from a verified claim on their National Flood Insurance Program (NFIP) flood insurance policy.